Skip to Content

 • Refer below screenshot to create the SubSSH user on all servers present in Ezeelogin.

-What will be the error message when the SubSSH user account got deleted on the remote server?
+What will be the error message when the SubSSH user account is deleted on the remote server?

-The below error will show up whenever a user tries to SSH into a remote server as a SubSSH user using managed or unmanaged account and the same SubSSH user got deleted on the remote server.
+The following error will appear when the gateway user attempts to SSH into a remote server as a SubSSH user, using either a managed or an unmanaged account, and the same SubSSH user has been deleted on the remote server.

 Authentication by SSH key failed.